 In educational settings, interventions are often used to describe a focused teaching session, which is a deviation away from existing teaching practice.
 Interventions in our schools can be one-to-one, or delivered as a group.
-The aims of the programme will have been carefully created by a specialist practitioner and led by him/her, a teacher or teaching assistant based on a key area of need.
+The aims of the programme will have been carefully created by a specialist practitioner, teacher or teaching assistant based on a key area of need.
 Interventions are delivered alongside Quality First Teaching.
-Here at St Luke's school quality first teaching includes, but is not restricted to, visual strategies, multisensory teaching, over-learning and repetition, Makaton, visual coding, increased processing time, social stories, comic strip conversations, small class sizes and increased adult to student support in class.
+Here at St Luke's school quality first teaching includes, but is not restricted to, visual strategies, multi-sensory teaching, over-learning and repetition, Makaton, visual coding, increased processing time, social stories, comic strip conversations, small class sizes and increased adult to student support in class.